Now available!

 What's emerged is a sound that doesn't fit neatly into any one category—and that's exactly the point.

-For their debut album, Van Diemen's Fiddles explore stories of how music traveled with merchants, migrants, and mystics—how melodies born in one century bloom again in distant lands, revealing the surprising connections that weave through human experience across time and geography.
+For their debut album, Van Diemen's Fiddles explore stories of how music travelled with merchants, migrants, and mystics—how melodies born in one century bloom again in distant lands, revealing the surprising connections that weave through human experience across time and geography.

 Van Diemen's Fiddles